- 1 Anchor Winch vs. Anchor Windlass

 A boat winch is a machine powered by hydraulic/electric power used to handle mooring ropes.
 It is a mechanical instrument that winds out or winds up a dock line and can either haul or lift heavy loads.

 On the other hand, an anchor windlass is a hydraulically/motor-driven machine used to lift heavy loads, must heavier than a winch.
 It manipulates and restrains the anchor chain on a ship, allowing the anchor to be lowered or raised using chain cable.

 Now that you know the difference between anchor winch and anchor windlass, it’s time to ask your self the following question:

 The main benefit of owning a pontoon anchor winch is the convenience and ease of use.

 Lifting the anchor from the bottom of the lake can be a significant workout.
-If you are an older person, it might be almost impossible, depending on the type of boat anchor.
+If you are an older person, it might be almost impossible, depending on the boat anchor type.

 With pontoon anchor winch, lifting the heavy metal object from the bottom of the ocean is only a click of a button away.

-Another benefit is that anchor has it’s own permanent place on the boat; you don’t have do move it, clean it and store it under the seat.
+Another benefit is that anchor has its own permanent place on the boat; you don’t have to move it, clean it and store it under the seat.

 Best Location to Install an Anchor Winch on a Pontoon Boat

 As with everything in life, there are different opinions on what is the best place to install an anchor on your pontoon boat.